billvaglienti/ProtoGen/README.md

 fieldencode and fielddecode
 ---------------------------

 fieldencode does the work of moving data from a native type to an array of bytes.
 This is not as simple as you might think.
 In the simplest case one could simply copy the data from one memory location to another (for example, using `memcpy()`); however that would ignore the complications caused by local byte order (big or little endian) and memory alignment requirements.
-For example, if the processor is little endian (x86) but the protocol is big endian the bytes of the native type have to be swapped.
+For example, if the processor is little endian (e.g. x86 or ARM) but the protocol is big endian the bytes of the native type have to be swapped.
 Furthermore, we do not necessarily know the alignment of the packets data pointer, so copying a four byte mis-aligned native type (for example) may not be allowed by the processor.

 The way to handle both these issues is to copy the data byte by byte.
 There are numerous methods by which this can be done.
 ProtoGen does it using leftshift (`<<`) and rightshift (`>>`) operators.
 This has the advantage of (potentially) leaving the native type in a register during the copy, and not needing to know the local endianness.
 Even this operation has room for interpretation.
 The maximum number of bits that can be shifted is architecture dependent; but is typically the number of bits of an `int`.
-Hence the process of shifting the bits from the field to the data array (and vice versa) is ordered such that only 8 bit shifts are used, allowing ProtoGen code to run on 8 bit microcontrollers.
+Hence the process of shifting the bits from the field to the data array (and vice versa) is ordered such that only 8 bit shifts are used, allowing ProtoGen code to run on 8 bit processors.

 fieldencode also provides the routines to encode non native types, such as `int24_t`. `int24_t` is a 24 bit signed type, which does not exist in most computer architectures.
 Instead fieldencode provides routines to take a `int32_t` and encode it as a `int24_t`, by discarding the most significant byte.
 Routines are provided for every byte width from 1 byte to 8 bytes, for both signed and unsigned numbers.
 If you set the protocol attribute `supportInt64="false"` then support for integer types greater than 32 bits will be omitted.
 This removes a lot of functions from this module.
 Note that you can still encode double precision floating points in this case.
 To disable double precision floating points then set the protocol attribute `supportFloat64="false"`.